scoobybejesus/cryptools/README.md

-* There can only be either one or two accounts used in a given transaction (i.e., if a Counterparty token or Ethereum token transaction must be recorded, the XCP or ETH transaction fee must be reflected in a separate transaction row).
+* There can only be either one or two accounts used in a given transaction (i.e., if a Counterparty token or Ethereum token transaction must be recorded, the BTC or ETH transaction fee must be reflected in a separate transaction row).

 * Manual adjustments may need to be made to the output files in cases, for example, when appreciated cryptocurrency was used to make a tax-deductible charitable contribution.